saicharan1213/Muscle-Sensor/README.md

- # Heading 1 #
+ # Overview #
- <p> The aim is to design a Bio Medical device which is capable of detecting seizures and send notifications if any abnormalities occur.</p>
+ <p> The aim is to design a Bio Medical device which is capable of detecting seizures and send notifications if any abnormalities occur.
+For future extension we want to optimize the working as well as make it as a carryable device which is equipped with a GSM module.</p>

 # Working #
 1. Muscle sensor collects the data from the electrodes.